 - Pain during sex

-- Changes in bladder habits – Frequency, urgency, difficulty urinating
+- Changes in bladder habits – frequency, urgency, difficulty urinating

-- Changes in bowel habits – Constipation, haemorrhoids
+- Changes in bowel habits – constipation, haemorrhoids

 Some women with fibroids also develop anaemia as a result of heavy menstrual bleeding.
 Anaemia can make you feel weak, dizzy and tired.

-High oestrogen levels – Fibroids seem to be influenced by high levels of the female hormone oestrogen.
+High oestrogen levels: fibroids seem to be influenced by high levels of this female hormone.
 This would explain why they appear during a woman’s middle years (when oestrogen levels are high) and stop growing after the menopause (when oestrogen levels drop).

-Stress -Stress interferes with the balance of female hormones in the body.
-Leading a stressful lifestyle can exacerbate an imbalance between the female hormones oestrogen and progesterone.
+Stress: stress interferes with the balance of female hormones in the body.
+A very stressful lifestyle can exacerbate any imbalance between the female hormones oestrogen and progesterone.